 We are glad to present to you Version 2.0 of the Bastau software package.
-At the stage of creating of the updated platform, we set the task to create a universal environment that could simplify the management of geographically distributed organizations.
+At the stage of creating the updated platform, we set the task to create a universal environment that could simplify the management of geographically distributed organizations.

-The principle of “flexibility” of the system is also implemented, where the expansion of the number and types of fields for employee questionnaires or reporting forms does not require involvement of IT specialists.
+The principle of “flexibility” of the system is also implemented, the expansion of the number and types of fields for employee questionnaires or reporting forms does not require involvement of IT specialists.

-The same functionality can be used for very specific areas.
+The same function can be used for very specific areas.
 For example, for a system of internal surveys or collecting proposals in order to improve the organization’s activities.
 Imagine that you, being the top-manager, will be able to personally ask a question that goes to each employee of your organization and get a summary of the document, spending no more than 3 minutes of your personal time, even if you have tens of thousands of people working.
 Of course, your employees need to give some time to make a response.

 The system of integration with existing databases allows you to use Bastau as the top add-in to the existing information systems in your organization – as a new visual environment.